FelipeWcosta/Amaranth/README.md

  [def]: https://amaranth-lang.org/docs/amaranth/latest/install.html

- For working with *domains* Visual Studio Code is not working well.
+ For working with *domains* Visual Studio Code is not working well locally.
 So we migrated to Google Colab, you can install Amaranth HDL toolchain with:
  ```
    !pip install amaranth
  ```